 Before You Start: What You Need

 The connection fails or stalls if any of these are missing.
-Get them in place first so the install takes three minutes instead of thirty.
+Get them in place first so the install is fast and clean.

-• A Shopify store on any paid plan.
+- A Shopify store on any paid plan.
+According to Printify's official site, Shopify requires a paid plan to sell online, starting at $39/month or $29/month when billed annually.
 The free trial works during setup, but Shopify pauses checkout when the trial ends.
-You don't need Shopify Plus or anything fancy — Basic ($39/mo) is enough.
+Basic is enough to run a full Printify integration.

-• A free Printify account.
+- A free Printify account.
 Sign up at printify.com with email or Google.
+According to Printify, the platform is free to use with no upfront costs or monthly subscription required.
 Skip the Premium upsell on signup — you don't need it to start.

 If you don't have a Shopify store yet, set that up first.
 The connect flow assumes a live store with at least one published policy page — clicking Install on a half-finished store returns a vague "store not eligible" error.